Are you part of a particular tradition?

 Where are your degrees from?

 I hold separate undergraduate degrees from the College of William & Mary (English) and North Carolina State University (Religious Studies).
-I earned my MA from the University of North Carolina at Charlotte (Religious Studies).
+I earned my MA from the University of North Carolina at Charlotte (Religious Studies) and am wrapping up a second in literature from the same.

 Can I post or reblog content from Oathbound?